Field Notes

 The Most Accurate Leadership Profile

-I was trying to train an AI system to understand how I work.
-What came out of it was a more detailed picture of how I actually think than I'd gotten from any formal assessment process.
-That wasn't the point, but it was the interesting part.
+I was trying to transfer context to an AI.
+What came back was a more detailed picture of how I actually think than I'd gotten from any formal assessment process.

-To transfer context effectively, I needed to make my thinking explicit.
-Not summarized — explicit.
-Not "here are my priorities" but here is how I reason through a tradeoff, here is what I've tried that didn't work, here is what quality looks like to me versus what merely adequate looks like, here is the question I run every major decision through before I commit to it.
+To transfer context effectively, I needed to make my thinking explicit — not summarized, explicit.
+Not "here are my priorities" but here is how I reason through a tradeoff, here is what I've tried that didn't work, here is what quality looks like to me versus what adequate looks like.

 That exercise produced something I've been thinking about since.